 Effective January 1, 2019, the Company accounts for its leases under ASC 842, Leases.
 The Company determines if an arrangement is or contains a lease and the classification of that lease at inception of a contract.
-The Company's operating lease assets are included in "operating lease right-of-use assets, net", and the current and non-current portions of the operating lease liabilities are included in "operating lease obligation, current portion", and "operating lease assets are included in "finance lease right-of-use assets, net", and the current and non-current portion of the finance lease assets are included in "finance lease right-of-use assets, net", and the current and non-current portions of the finance lease liabilities are included in "finance lease obligation, current portion", respectively, on the balance sheets.
-The Company's finance lease obligation, net of current portion", respectively, on the balance sheets.
+The Company's operating lease assets are included in "operating lease right-of-use assets, net", and the current and non-current portions of the operating lease liabilities are included in "operating lease obligation, current portion", and "operating lease obligation, net of current portion", respectively, on the balance sheets.
+The Company's finance lease assets are included in "finance lease right-of-use assets, net", and the current and non-current portions of the finance lease liabilities are included in "finance lease obligation, current portion", respectively, on the balance sheets.

 Under this guidance, arrangements meeting the definition of a lease are classified as operating or finance leases, and are recorded on the balance sheet as both a right-of-use asset and lease liability, calculated by discounting fixed lease payments over the lease term at the rate implicit in the lease or the Company's incremental borrowing rate.
 Lease right-of-use assets and lease obligations are recognized based on the present value of the future minimum lease payments over the lease term at commencement date.
 Operating lease right-of-use assets are adjusted for (i) payments made at or before the commencement date, (ii) initial direct costs incurred, and (iii) tenant incentives under the lease.
 As the implicit rate for the operating leases were not determinable, the Company used an incremental borrowing rate based on the information available at the respective lease commencement dates in determining the present value of future payments.
 The incremental borrowing rate represents the interest rate the Company would expect to incur at lease commencement to borrow an amount equal to the lease payments on a collateralized basis over the term of a lease.
 The Company determined the incremental borrowing rate by considering various factors, such as its credit rating, interest rates of similar debt instruments of entities with comparable credit ratings, the lease term and the currency in which the lease was denominated.
 The Company considers a lease term to be the noncancelable period that it has the right to use the underlying asset, including any periods where it is reasonably certain the Company will exercise any option to extend the contract.
-Notes to Financial Statements